metaborg/spg/README.md

 programs.
 The input project is expected to contain a language specification in SDF3 (Syntax Definition Formalism) and NaBL2 (Name Binding Language).

+## Building

+The generator depends on NaBL2 at version 2.1.0.
+In particular, the code is not compatible with 2.2.0-SNAPSHOT.
+The path to NaBL2 is hardcoded in the source.

 ## Usage

 `Generator.generate` reutrns an `Observable[String]` of well-formed terms.